wlads/reefpoints/_posts/2012-09-21-querying-postgresql-datatypes-in-active-record-with-postgres_ext.md

 category: ruby
 social: true
 summary: "Returning records based on array elements and network subnets"
-published: false
+published: true
 ---

-I created the postgres\_ext gem to add ActiveRecord support for PostgreSQL datatypes in Rails 3.2+.
+I created the [postgres\_ext](https://github.com/dockyard/postgres_ext) gem to add ActiveRecord support for PostgreSQL datatypes in Rails 3.2+.
 So far, I have added support for the CIDR, INET, MACADDR, UUID, and array datatypes.
-Please open an issue on GitHub if you'd like other datatypes supported that aren't currently.
+[Please open an issue on GitHub if you'd like other datatypes supported that aren't currently](https://github.com/dockyard/postgres_ext/issues).
 Since we can now add these columns via Rails migrations, and have INET/CIDR and array columns converted to Ruby `IPAddr` and `Array` objects, resepectively.